International Adoption in Quebec: SASIE, Requirements, and Costs

 Contact information for the SASIE: 201, boulevard Crémazie Est, Montréal, QC H2M 1L2.
 Tel: 514-873-5226 or 1-800-561-0246.

 International adoption programs are not stable — they shift based on diplomatic relations, local moratoria, child welfare concerns, and foreign government decisions.
-As of 2026, several major Quebec programs are suspended:
+A moratorium on opening new international adoption files with certified bodies is in force.
+Existing files and limited exceptions are treated separately.
+Before you commit to a country, confirm the current status directly with SASIE.

 Free Download